manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_publications/2020_6_platform_bans.md

 ---
-title: 'Does Platform Migration Compromise Content Moderation?
+title: 'Do Platform Migrations Compromise Content Moderation?
 Evidence from r/The_Donald and r/Incels'

 authors:
     - Manoel Horta Ribeiro